-Biometric technology, like any other technology, suffers from unexpected and unforeseen consequences that many other technologies have experienced when implemented in society, as a result, problems can arise when massive implementations are done.
+Unforeseen and unexpected consequences are the constants when implemented a new technology, biometric technology, like any other technology is not the exception.
+Many other technologies have experienced similar patterns of problems when implemented massively in society.
 Any technological advance or technological change requires a period of social acceptance that, for biometric technologies, has been shortened in the name of security; no technology can be implemented massively without a social cost.
 The use of any technology without understanding the consequences to the public are intuitively unethical.
 Most technologies follow the same pattern of unknown consequences pushed either by massive consumerism, or in the case of biometrics, by using security as the main driver.
 The social and ethical consequences that biometric technologies may bring to the public are not yet fully discussed and society has not been informed of their potential damages.